MyZenKey/sp-sdk-ios/README.md

 ## 5.0 Instantiate ZenKey

-To support ZenKey, you must instantiate ZenKey in the application delegate as follows:
+To support ZenKey SDK within your application, you must instantiate ZenKey in the application delegate as follows:

 ```swift
 import CarriersSharedAPI